InspectlyMads/cameraly/README.md

 ```

 > **Note:** The specialized methods `initializeForPhotos()` and `initializeForVideos()` are deprecated and will be removed in a future version.
 Please use `initializeCamera()` with the appropriate `CameraMode` instead.

+### Smart Camera Preview

+CameralyPreview intelligently handles all camera states internally:

+- Shows a loading indicator when the camera is initializing
+- Displays permission request UI when camera access is denied
+- Automatically renders the camera feed once ready
+- Shows error messages when problems occur

+This means you don't need to manually check `controller.value.isInitialized` in your code - just place the CameralyPreview in your widget tree and it handles everything.